-Since the start of the year, mortgage rates have been rising.
-They’re still below the historical average, making it a favorable time to buy a house.
-But understandably, today’s homebuyers are looking for ways to counteract these rate hikes and keep their monthly payment affordable.
+Within the last two years, mortgage rates have been rising.
+They’re still below the historical average, but combined with increasing home prices, affordability has become a concern for many of today’s homebuyers.
+Understandably, homebuyers are looking for ways to counteract higher interest rates and keep their monthly mortgage payment manageable.

 Presenting a lower offer on a house is one option.
-Across the U.S., sellers are becoming more flexible to compensate for the drop in buyer demand.
-Many have been forced to cut their prices.
+Across the U.S., sellers have become more flexible to compensate for a drop in buyer demand.
+Some have been forced to cut their prices.
 That said, a seller who has lowered their price may not be willing to reduce it any further.

-Using option number two—a Temporary Buydown—can make more sense.
+Using option number two—a Buydown—can make more sense.
 A Temporary Buydown helps to:

 - Increase the appeal of your offer.